 A bright guitar tone under many circumstances might be considered a good thing.
 But, sometimes, especially when recording, an overly bright guitar tone can sit poorly in the mix, sound harsh and bring down the quality of your recording.
 In the following article we’re going to discuss how you can put out the fire to some extent, and tame a bright sounding acoustic guitar recording.

-Use EQ and roll back the low to mid-range frequencies (250 – 500Hz).
+If your acoustic guitar recordings are too bright sounding use EQ and roll back the low to mid-range frequencies (250 – 500Hz).
 Try recording in a larger and less reflective room.
 Try a large diaphragm condenser mic and bring the mic closer to the guitar to reduce brightness and the room’s influence.
 Lastly experiment with phosphor bronze guitar strings and softer picks.
 If all else fails, don’t waste time and money trying to change the natural character of the guitar.
 Instead, replace it for something more in line with the tone you are going for.

 Is it too bright or just lacking low end?